 If the price is high, demand is low and supply is high, leading to a surplus.
 If the price is € 10, there will be a surplus of 1,400 kilograms as supply is 2,000 kilograms and demand is only 600 kilograms.
 The lines of demand and supply cross at 1,200 kilograms and a price of € 7.
 Supply and demand are both 1,200 kilograms at a price of € 7, which must be the price according to the law of supply and demand.

-Simple examples like this one are used to explain how a market economy works.
-In reality things often differ in some or more aspects.
+In reality things often differ a lot from the simple model.
 There may be different qualities of coffee and each may have its own price.
 In some markets there is a lot of competition and corporations hardly make a profit.
 In other markets there is little or no competition and corporations make huge profits.
-The amount of competition often depends on how easy it is to enter a market.
-When you need little capital and expertise to start a business, it is easy to enter the market, but competition is often intense.
+And there hardly ever is an equilibrium as there are many factors that influence supply, demand and price, and they constantly change.
+Nevertheless, simple examples like this one are useful because they help to explain how a market economy works.

 Featured image: Ara Economicus.
 Beverly Lussier (2004).
 Wikimedia Commons.
 Public Domain.